BA in Human Resource Management

 Programme content

-First year: Information Skills, Industrial Psychology, Philosophy, and Statistics or Statistical Methods, p[lus two subjects from Political Science, Psychology, Public and Development Management and Sociology.
-Also choose one of the following subjects: Afrikaans en Nederlands, Afrikaans Language Acquisition, Basic Xhosa, English Studies (if an African language is your home language or a matric subject, choose one of the Afrikaans modules or the English one, otherwise take the Basic Xhosa module).
+First year: Industrial Psychology, Informational Skills, Psychology, Political Science and Sociology.
+Also, choose one of the following language subjects: Afrikaans en Nederlands, Afrikaans Language Acquisition, Basic Xhosa, English Studies (if an African language is your home language or a matric subject, choose one of the Afrikaans modules or the English one, otherwise take the Basic Xhosa module).

-Second year: Industrial Psychology, Economics, plus continued study in two of the following subjects: Political Science, Sociology, Social Anthropology, Public and Development Management, Psychology.
+Second year: Industrial Psychology and Psychology, plus continued study in two of the following subjects: Political Science, Sociology, Social Anthropology.

-Third year: Industrial Psychology, plus continued study in two of the following subjects: Political Science, Sociology, Social Anthropology, Public and Development Management, Psychology.
+Third year: Industrial Psychology, plus continued study in two of the following subjects: Psychology, Political Science, Sociology, Social Anthropology.

 For further information, see our Calendar entry.